mcfnord/hc22_archive/README.md

 To move a piece, click it, drag it to the destionation, and release it.

-### Diddily-doo

-When the king and queen are touching, they can start a turn with an optional position swap.
-This looks odd at first, as they appear in red.
-It means they could optionally swap.
-It also means the queen may appear to reach an enormous number of spots.
-The queen can, after the optional spot swap with the king.

 ## Quirks you must deal with until I fix them

 You can move your pieces anywhere at any time.
 Don't do it during other player turns.